frederic-perez/AmE-dictionary/dictionary.md

 __asp__ _n_
 __aspen__
 __aspersion__ _n_
+__asphalt__ The word "chapapote" means sticky oil or asphalt on the sand. _Asphalt rafts floating in the shore._ :es: chapapote
 __assail__ _v_ :two: /əˈseɪl/ __1__ Make a concerted or violent attack on. _The Scots army assailed Edward's army from the rear._ __2__ :dart: Criticize strongly. _He assailed a group of editors for their alleged excesses._
 __assailant__
 __assault__ :two::hammer: